microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityB2CUserFlow.md

 # New-MgIdentityB2CUserFlow

 ## SYNOPSIS
-Create a new b2cIdentityUserFlow object.
+Create new navigation property to b2cUserFlows for identity

 ## SYNTAX